MATLAB and Engee speed comparison

 Conclusion

-Based on the above experiment, we can conclude that Julia performs calculations much faster than MATLAB.
+Based on the experiment described above, we can conclude that Julia performs calculations much faster than MATLAB.